kevinw5973/github-tutorial/README.md

 1. In your [IDE](https://ide.cs50.io), go into a directory/folder that you think your new project would be organized in.
 Otherwise, make a new directory/folder.
 2. Use `mkdir <file-name>` to make a new directory/folder or you can edit another existing repo by forking and then pulling or by cloning.
 You can make a new file by using `touch <file name>`.
     1. Forking and cloning makes a copy of the repository.
 However, forking also makes a new repository in your remote while cloning doesn't.
 This means that you won't be able to `git commit -m "<your message>"` and `git push` if you use `git clone`.
 Forking allows you to make changes to the original by requesting a merge.
-3. Do `git init` as it will initialize git and make the directory into a repository.
+3. To initialize Git, do `git init` as it makes the directory into a repository.

-*Extra Info: Repository is the same thing as a Directory but it has Git initialized.
+*Extra Info: Repository is the same thing as a Directory but it has Git initialized which means it shows up in Github as well.
 Merge can only be done in the remote.*

 ---
 ## Workflow & Commands